 A reflection across the x-axis is represented by multiplying the function by -1: y = -√x.
 This flips the graph over the x-axis.
 The graph now opens downward, and all y-values are negative or zero.

 A reflection across the y-axis is represented by replacing x with -x: y = √(-x).
-This flips the graph over the y-axis.
+On the flip side, this flips the graph over the y-axis.
 The domain changes to x ≤ 0, and the graph exists only on the left side of the y-axis.

 Combining Transformations